-Profit and gain exemption is denied for the financial year in which the distribution shortfall appears.
-Unrealised capital gains subject to the exit tax upon election for the SIIC status are subject to

-- Unrealised capital gains subject to the exit tax upon election for the SIIC status are subject to corporate income tax at the standard rate (after deduction of the 16.5% or 19% exit tax paid at the time of election for the SIIC regime) and unrealized capital gains accrued during the period of the SIIC election must be taxed at a 25% tax rate in case the SIIC leaves the status within ten years following the SIIC election.
+- Profit and gain exemption is denied for the financial year in which the distribution shortfall appears or when the exit occurs. - In case the SIIC leaves the status within ten years following the SIIC election, unrealised capital gains subject to the exit tax upon the election for the SIIC status are subject to corporate income tax at the standard rate (after deduction of the 16.5% or 19% exit tax paid at the time of the election for the SIIC regime) and unrealised capital gains accrued during the period of the SIIC election must be taxed at a 25% tax rate.

+Sanctions in case of distribution obligations shortfall

-If a parent company or a qualifying subsidiary that has elected for the SIIC regime does not meet the minimum distribution obligation, the profits and gains exemption is denied for the financial year with respect to which the distribution shortfall appears.
-If the tax administration were to conduct a tax audit and reassess the exempt profits or gains, the reassessed amount would normally be fully taxable because it would not have been distributed in due time.
-However, the reassessed amount should not be considered taxable if it is already covered by previous excess distributions of the 95% (85% previously) and 60% (50% previously) requirement based on initially reported profits and gains.
+If a SIIC company does not meet its distribution requirements, profit and gain exemption is denied for the financial year in which the distribution shortfall appears.

+Moreover, if the French tax authorities were to conduct a tax audit and reassess exempt profits or gains, the reassessed result would be fully taxable because it would not have been distributed in due time.
+However, the reassessed amount should not be considered taxable for the portion already covered by previous distribution in excess of the minimum distribution obligations.
+In any case, such reassessment would not question the benefit of the tax exemption regime for the corresponding year.

+The exit from the SIIC regime occurs if the following conditions are no longer met:

+- (i) minimum capital share, (ii) market listing or (iii) object condition during the ten years following the option conditions; - 60% cap of majority ownership condition.

-If the listed parent company no longer fulfils the conditions for the SIIC regime, then the rental income and capital gains would become fully taxable from the beginning of the financial year with respect to which the loss of status takes place.
-For instance, this could occur in the case of de-listing or if the non-qualifying ancillary activities exceed the applicable threshold or if one shareholder - or a group of share holders acting in concert - owns more than 60% of the share capital or voting rights of the SIIC.
-In addition, if the loss of status occurs within ten years following the SIIC election, unrealized capital gains on its real estate assets that had been subject to corporate income tax at the reduced "exit tax" rate (16.5% or 19%) at the time of entry into the SIIC regime, become subject to corporate income tax at the standard rate applicable during the year of the exit.
-This rate is currently 33.1/3%, plus the additional surcharges of 3.3% and 10.7% for previously), making an effective tax rate of 34.43% or 38%, after deduction for the 16.5% or 19% exit tax paid at the time of entry into the SIIC regime.
+If the listed parent company no longer fulfils the conditions for the SIIC regime, then:

+- The rental income and capital gains would become fully taxable from the beginning of the financial year with respect to which the loss of status takes place.
+For instance, this could occur in the case of delisting or if the non-qualifying ancillary activities exceed the applicable threshold or if one shareholder or a group of shareholders acting in concert owns more than 60% of the share capital or voting rights of the SIIC. - If the loss of status occurs within the ten years following the SIIC election, unrealised capital gains on its real estate assets that had been subject to corporate income tax at the reduced "exit tax" rate (19% since 2009, 16.5% before) at the time of entry into the SIIC regime become subject to corporate income tax at the standard rate applicable during the year of the exit (see paragraph 3.2 below).
+This rate is currently 33 1/3%, plus the additional surcharges of 3.3% making an effective tax rate of 34.43%, after deduction for the 19% (or 16.5%) exit tax paid at the time of entry into the SIIC regime. - Undistributed earnings related to tax-exempt profits are taxed at the standard corporate tax rate on the financial year when the listed parent company exits the regime. - Unrealised capital gains accrued during the period of the SIIC election on the real estate assets are taxed at a special rate of 25% (subject to a rebate of 10% per civil year passed since the election for the SIIC regime).